Community Care Network

 Yes.
 Before a Veteran receives care or services from a CCN participating provider, VA must refer the Veteran to a specific community provider.

 Under CCN, VA staff can refer Veterans directly to community providers and schedule community care appointments for Veterans through the local VA medical facility.
 In some instances, VA medical facility staff may elect to receive scheduling support from Optum or TriWest.
 Veterans can also choose to schedule their own appointment with support from local VA staff.

 Eligibility for community care will continue to be dependent upon your individual health care needs, care available at a VA medical facility, and other factors.
 VA staff will work with you to determine if you can continue to see your current community provider, and to confirm his or her participation in Optum or TriWest’s CCN provider networks.
 Some providers may not be able to or want to join VA’s CCN.
 In those cases, VA will work with you to find another contracted provider.

 No. There is no effort underway to privatize VA.
-However, VA recognizes that while the health care landscape is constantly changing, VA’s unique population and broad geographic demands require partnerships with community providers to continue our long-standing tradition of offering community care to Veterans since 1945.
+However, VA recognizes that the health care landscape is constantly changing, and VA’s unique population and broad geographic demands require partnerships with community providers to continue VA’s long-standing tradition of offering community care to Veterans since 1945.